vinod-kayartaya/unisys-rest-march-2024/Readme.md

 ### Day 3: Consuming REST API in C++ with C++ REST SDK

-- Advanced topics in C++ REST API development with CPR (authentication, error handling, security)
+- Advanced topics in C++ REST API development with CrowCPP (authentication, error handling, etc)
 - Consuming RESTful services from a C++ application using CPR
 - Best practices and design patterns for C++ REST API development with CPR
 - Troubleshooting common issues in C++ REST development with CPR